This article describes how to configure tag data mappings to send data from your data layer to your vendor.

 Use the following steps to create a new data mapping:

 Use the following steps to create a data mapping that uses a custom (static) value instead of a data layer variable:

 When two or more variables are mapped to the same destination, such as page_name > pageName and Document Title > pageName, the last mapping takes precedence.
 Data mappings can be reordered to account for this precedence.

 document title.
 If the variables are populated, the last mapping takes precedence.

 If a variable does not have a value, the mapping is not applied.

-While the built-in destinations should cover most of your mapping needs, there is an option to define a custom mapping to send data to a vendor parameter of your naming.
+While the built-in destinations cover most of your mapping needs, you can optionally define a custom data mapping to send data to a vendor parameter that you name.

 AudienceStream attributes are enriched attributes about your visitors that are sent back to your website for use with personalization.

 You can drag and drop data mappings in your preferred order.
 This is helpful if you want to order your mappings alphabetically for better organization.
-The only time ordering matters is when two or more data layer variables are mapped to the same vendor destination (example below), in which case the last mapping takes precedence.
+The only time ordering matters is when two or more data layer variables are mapped to the same vendor destination.
+In this case, the last mapping takes precedence.